0nix/ggj21/twine/evidence_questioning.md

 Sessler emitted a cackle that might pass for laugh with generous consideration.
 "Ha, next you'll be telling us she came out, fully formed and grown, from the ocean spray inside a clam and she was clothed by nymphs and magical creatures, Sergeant."

 Sergeant Bayer glared daggers into Sessler's skull.
-"Har har har, Lieutenant.
-Always a comedian.
-Never a laugh."
+"Always a comedian.
+Never a laugh, Lieutenant."
 He spits.
 "As is expected, you miss the point entirely.
 I've seen shoddy intel work, but this..."
 He moves his hands around the dossier he was just riffling through as if it was rotting meat.
 "This is horrible, Lieutenant."

-"Do you care all of the sudden about the quality of our internal processes, Bayer?
-How convenient."
+"Caring about the quality of our internal processes, Bayer?
+Quelle surprise."
 Lieutenant Sessler snidely quips.

 "As a matter of fact, yes.
 Yes I do."
 Sergeant Bayer responds with an air of self-importance.
-"This woman of no name is part of an investigation by being associated to a citizen up until a week ago had no previous record, and the lack of intel we have on her just doesn't bother you?
-It doesn't bother you even in the slightest, Lieutenant Sessler?
+"This woman of no name is part of an investigation by being associated to a citizen up until a week ago had no previous record, and the lack of intel we have on her doesn't bother you?
+Does it not bother you even slightly, Lieutenant Sessler?
 I would say the biggest suspicion would be on this woman!
 Technically, I think we have to stop her the moment she crosses the door of that flat because we don't even have a regular police check on record of her.
 We don't even have an add-"

 "What do you mean Sergeant?
 She clearly lives with Albert Hassel!"
 Sessler responds with and increased annoyance in his voice.

 "You'd think that, of course, but her address on file is not the one listed for Hassel.
 I don't think she even lives in that location, and I'm starting to doubt it even exists...
 Lieutenant, you are being quite flippant, even as this gross error is in your hands."
-Sergeant Bayer says, with a severe demeanor.
+Sergeant Bayer says, with an incensed demeanor.

 "Oh please, Sergeant Bayer, you can't possibly mean I--" Lieutenant Sessler starts to defends himself.

 "Answer me, Sessler.
 Why is there so little information on this woman?
 So little that we don't even know who the people in her picture even are?
 If not you, who must we blame for this much incompetence?"
 Sergeant Bayer accuses, raising the volume of his voice with every question.

 "That's immaterial, and not a part of this interrogatory procedure, Sergeant Bayer."
 Sessler responds with gritted teeth.
+"I refuse to be responsible for work I did not supervise."

 Sergeant Bayer purses his lips and takes a small notepad from his breast pocket to jot down something.
+"At this point one has to wonder, Lieutenant Sessler, what ARE you responsible for."
+He mutters, making no effort to hide his words.
+Sessler squeezes the papers he holds in his fists, crinkling loudly as a response.

-As he does that, he mutters.
-"Much like your work, Lieutenant.
-Immaterial." /n/n He finishes jotting whatever it is that he was writing down and addresses you directly.
+He finishes his notes and addresses you directly.
 "So, Agent.
 What do we do now about this picture of, for all we know, perfect strangers?"

 [You decide that tenuous evidence is simply not worth keeping considering the preponderant lack of information.]

 Sergeant Bayer lets out a heavy sigh.
 "You're right, Agent.
 We know too little, and this picture is largely meaningless without that information."
 With this, he tears the picture in two pieces and balls the pieces in his fist tightly.
 Lieutenant Sessler watches him do this, with a hateful glare.

-[Investigate internal intelligence for the reason why the profile on Nadine Leitzka is so skim in details, and keep the picture in the folder.]
+[Investigate internal intelligence to ascertain why the profile on Nadine Leitzka is lacking in detail, and keep the picture in the folder.]

 "Normally, I'd be against keeping thinly substantiated evidence in a surveillance.
 But,I will have to agree, Agent.
 We have a problem in internal intelligence, or it might be on records, or somewhere else.
 Either way, this has to be examined."
 Sergeant Bayer said, nodding as he did. /n/n "And I guess you'll get your hands dirty figuring out why, Bayer" Lieutenant Sessler snidely remarks. /n/n Sergeant Bayer looks at his counterpart dead in the eye and pauses on every syllable.
 "Even if I have to dive into the pile myself."